theOehrly/Fast-F1/docs/index.rst

 Notice
 ------

-FastF1 is unofficial software and in no way associated with the Formula 1 group of companies.
+FastF1 and this website are unofficial and are not associated in any way with the Formula 1 companies.
+F1, FORMULA ONE, FORMULA 1, FIA FORMULA ONE WORLD CHAMPIONSHIP, GRAND PRIX and related marks are trade marks of Formula One Licensing B.V.